 Once you file the AACOMAS application and choose your schools, the process is not yet over.
 You will start to receive secondary essays in the mail for each school.
 While some may be similar (e.g. biggest challenge, significant volunteer experience), others will ask you to explain why you would like to attend their school.
 Below are a few tips to help you through the process.

-3. Dedicate the time.
+- Dedicate the time

-4. Research the schools.
+- Research the schools

 Applicants sometimes apply to schools without looking into their missions or specific programs.
 But, schools want applicants that want to go to attend their institutions.
 So, the time you spend researching and asking questions is well worth it.
+For instance, if a school states they are committed to rural medicine, show them you are too and why.
+If a school states they are committed to improving access to care for underserved populations, explain how that is certainly your value, and tell a true story that demonstrates it empathetically and compassionately while staying true to holistic aims.

 You need to work hard if you want to submit a winning AACOMAS (or AMCAS or AADSAS) application — and we can help!
 Check out Accepted’s Primary Application Package to receive complete application guidance from conceptualization to final review.
 Your experienced consultant will guide you through the entire primary application, ensuring that you make the best use of your time to create a compelling portrait of yourself as a future leader in the medical field.